cawaterdata/urban-water-reporting/scripts/reports_and_metrics_overview.md

 -   **EAR** `"WPAnnualTotal"` (units: see `"WPUnitsofMeasure"`) Monthly and annually

+Some reports have additional breakdowns of supply metrics and we may be able to compare the supply from imported sources, supply from ground water, supply from surface water, supply from recycled water, supply of non potable water, and exported water.

 ### Water Demand Metrics Reported

+#### Conservation Report Demand

 ``` r
 # Conservation Report Metrics